sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 | include_nested_groups |     |
 -------------|------
-description  | When set to `true`,  group search includes any nested groups instead of just the top level groups of which a user is a member required     | false type         | Boolean example      | {{< highlight shell >}}
+description  | If `true`, the group search includes any nested groups a user is a member of.
+If `false`, the group search includes only the top-level groups a user is a member of. required     | false type         | Boolean example      | {{< highlight shell >}}
 "include_nested_groups": true
 {{< /highlight >}}

-### Active Directory binding attributes
+### AD binding attributes

 | user_dn    |      |
 -------------|------